d0tTino/docs-/docs/non-ai-research/artists-field-guide-attention-energy.md

 ### ADHD Attentional Regulation

 ADHD is best characterized as a dysregulated attention system rather than an attention deficit.
 Dopamine-driven reward pathways pull attention toward novel, intrinsically interesting tasks that provide immediate feedback.
 Tedious but necessary chores (for example, layer management) are hard to initiate, while captivating rendering tasks can capture attention involuntarily.
-Understanding this volatility reframes the challenge from "finding focus" to steering and modulating intensity.
+Understanding this volatility reframes the challenge from "finding focus" to steering and modulating intensity.[^additude-hyperfocus]

 ### Monotropism: The Attention Tunnel

 Monotropism theory, developed by autistic researchers, proposes that cognitive resources cluster around a small number of interests at any one time.
 In the studio this becomes a powerful "attention tunnel" that enables deep immersion on a single creative problem.
 Trade-offs include expensive task switching (such as moving from sketching to inking) and high sensitivity to interruptions.
-Treating monotropism as a cognitive style—rather than a deficit—makes it possible to design supports that preserve its strengths while easing transitions.
+Treating monotropism as a cognitive style—rather than a deficit—makes it possible to design supports that preserve its strengths while easing transitions.[^monotropism-org]

 ### Flow: The Optimal Creative State

 Psychologist Mihaly Csikszentmihalyi defined flow as voluntary, energized immersion in a task that is both intrinsically rewarding and well matched to skill.
-Flow requires:
+Flow requires:[^positivepsych-flow]

 - **Clear, proximal goals:** e.g., "Render the helmet reflections in the next 20 minutes."
 - **Immediate feedback:** drawing provides a real-time visual loop for adjustments.